Indigenous conflicts on the Mexico–United States barrier: Environment

 There are several environmental concerns that come with the construction of the border wall along the United States and Mexico border.
 One such impact is the threat to the wildlife, particularly endangered species.
 More specifically, it disrupts their migration patterns, roaming territory, water access, and more.
-For endangered species, like the Mexican gray wolf and the Sonoran pronghorn, the border wall will fragment their habitat and make reestablish their populations near impossible.
-Also by disrupting migration patterns, it will impact the distribution and fertilization of seeds.
-The border wall will disrupt wildlife refuges and national parks, exacerbate flooding, and alter habitats.
-The border wall does not have to abide by over 30 significant federal environmental laws.
+For endangered species, like the Mexican gray wolf and the Sonoran pronghorn, it is proposed the border wall may fragment their habitat and make reestablishing their populations near impossible.
+Also by disrupting migration patterns, a border wall is argued to impact the distribution and fertilization of seeds, and to possibly violate 30 federal environmental laws.

 Notable protests

 Tohono O'odham

 The Tohono O'odham people have been protesting the building of the border wall as it affects their sacred lands.
 The Tohono O'odham have historically been in opposition to the construction of a physical wall.
 The Tohono O'odham Nation Legislative Council has passed several resolutions reiterating the Nation's opposition.
-They have even gone so far to help in efforts in securing the border such as extensive vehicle barriers, in 2007–2008, and CBP highway checkpoints.
+They have helped in efforts in securing the border such as extensive vehicle barriers, in 2007–2008, and CBP highway checkpoints.
 In early 2020, the Tohono O'odham tribal leaders approved the construction of integrated fixed tower that would have advanced technology in an effort to secure the border virtually.
 Some members of the tribal legislative council hoped that such towers would reduce the foot traffic of Border Control agents.
 However, these towers have sparked conflict within the tribal nation, as some are concerned that allowing the integrated fixed towers is only the beginning.

 The protests in September and October 2020 became violent.
 While protesting the destruction of a part of Organ Pipe Cactus National Monument, a group of protesters set up a camp.
 They were asked to leave by National Park Service officers, and after ignoring warnings to leave the site, force was used.
 Border Patrol agents and park rangers pushed and shoved protesters; other officers threatened the use of paintball guns to disperse the crowd.
 The protesters were ultimately removed from the construction site, and no one was arrested.
 The same cannot be said for a similar protest.
 Protesting in the same Organ Pipe Cactus National Monument region, two women were arrested, but they were able to temporarily halt construction of the wall.
 One woman sat inside a construction vehicle while the other blocked traffic.
 Both women face misdemeanor charges.
 Similarly, on Indigenous Peoples' Day 2020, 12 people were arrested after protesters blocked the highway and refused to leave.
 Taking place near an immigration checkpoint on State Route 85, troopers fired tear gas, smoke canisters, and rubber bullets and used physical force, such as kneeling.
 This protest was also in response to the destruction of sacred lands brought forth by the wall, and the chairman of Tohono O'odham Nation, Ned Norris Junior, released a statement expressing his grievances and asking for a cease in construction of the wall.